arrawatia/CarND-LaneLines-P1/README.md

 ## 2. Shortcomings
-The shortcomings of this all the pipeline above are:
+The shortcomings of the pipeline are:

 - Expects the lane to be in the same position.
 If the camera is mounted in a different alignment, the pipeline will need to be tuned differently.
 - The pipeline is very sensitive to noise and imperfections on the road.
 - The pipeline does not handle steep curves on the road very well.
 - The pipeline will not perform well in rainy conditions as the training set does not have any such images.

-This is also the reason it performs badly on the challenge as well on some parts of the video.
+Some of these shortcomings might be the reason for the bad perfromance of the pipeline on the challenge (as well on some parts of the test videos).

 ## 3. Possible improvements

-We can improve the pipeline to be more robust by
+We can improve the pipeline to make it more robust in following ways:

 * Devise a algorithm or train a model to figure out the vertices of the masking region based on the alignment of the camera.
 * Filter out the noise while drawing lines.
 Some ideas to try out are -